quintenpalmer/quintenpalmer.github.io/_posts/2023-02-05-building-a-simple-iced-gui.md

 ```

-Pretty simple `main.rs` at this point, the only fancy thing is the `pub use`; more documentation can be found [here](https://doc.rust-lang.org/reference/items/use-declarations.html#use-visibility). `src/gui/mod.rs` is next, which will also be pretty boring:
+Pretty simple `main.rs` at this point, the only fancy thing is the `use $externalcrate as newname`; more documentation can be found [here](https://doc.rust-lang.org/reference/items/use-declarations.html#use-visibility). `src/gui/mod.rs` is next, which will also be pretty boring:

 ### **`src/gui/mod.rs`**
 ```rust